ferayece/BDA/index.md

 + Create optimization and simulation models, and analyze these models to provide insight regarding the assumptions, value drivers, and risks present in a business situation.

-+ All video resources recorded by Instructor, Özgür Özlük.
++ All video resources recorded by Instructor.

 + I followed Modeling and Solving LP with R, Sallan et al. for this lecture.